-Apple A16 Bionic: Everything to know about the latest iPhone chipset
+Apple A16 Bionic: What to know about the iPhone 14 Pro and iPhone 15 chip

-Apple launched the iPhone 14 series a few days ago, and the Pro models are getting the lion’s share of upgrades.
+Apple launched the iPhone 14 series in late 2022, and the Pro models got the lion’s share of upgrades.
 Expect 48MP main cameras, display cutouts instead of a notch, and telephoto cameras.
 However, another notable upgrade is the A16 Bionic chipset.

 So what exactly is this processor?
-How does it compare to the best Android SoCs?
+How does it compare to rival Android SoCs?
 What makes it stand out?
 We answer all this and more in our Apple A16 Bionic guide.

 What is the A16 Bionic?

-The A16 is Apple’s latest and greatest smartphone chipset, debuting inside the iPhone 14 Pro and iPhone 14 Pro Max.
+The A16 is Apple’s 2022 chipset, debuting inside the iPhone 14 Pro and iPhone 14 Pro Max.